jack0817/AsyncStore/README.md

 ### 2. Effects

 Effects are pre-defined actions for the AsyncStore.
-Effect begat other effects and are reduced by the AsyncStore until it reaches a void-like effect (i.e. `.none` or a `.set`).
+Effects begat other effects and are reduced by the AsyncStore until it reaches a void-like effect (i.e. `.none` or a `.set`).

 - none
   - Results in a no-op.
 Essentially a void operation